In this page

 Understand the Content List

 A Content list displays a set of contents (pages, blog posts) based on the context: either all contents on the site, contents in a specific space or contents matched by a custom CQL query.
+Archived and draft contents are not listed.

 The following columns can be displayed, depending on the configuration: